brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 }
 ```

-[OriginatingElement](https://dagger.dev/api/latest/dagger/hilt/codegen/OriginatingElement.html) is needed because we are generating modules.
+[OriginatingElement](https://dagger.dev/api/latest/dagger/hilt/codegen/OriginatingElement.html) is needed because we are generating Hilt modules.

 Now, we can use the annotation and let KSP generate the boilerplate for use.
+No need to manually creates a `@Module` or have to add a bind function inside of one.

 ```kotlin
 interface Test {